🔥 Black Friday Sale: 60% Off — Code: BLACKFRIDAY24 🔥

 Sexological Bodyworker & Intimacy Coach

 Discover the power of non-erotic touch with Michael Dresser, a body-based Intimacy and Touch Coach.
-Specializing in clear communication, strong boundaries, and enriching relationships, Michael also specializes as a Mindful Gay Sex Coach, for supporting pleasures between men.
+Specializing in clear communication, strong boundaries, and enriching relationships, Michael also specializes as a Mindful Gay Sex Coach, for supporting pleasures between penis owners.

 More by This Instructor